-If you don't have the Provider/Pharmacy Directory, you can request a copy (electronically or in hard copy form) from our Member Help Team.
+If you don't have your copy of the Provider/Pharmacy Directory, you can request a copy (electronically or hard copy form) from our Member Help Team.
 Requests for the hard copy Provider/Pharmacy Directory will be mailed to you within three business days.